 Just as each of these technologies continues to develop, so does the peptide category.
 Scientists were already somewhat familiar with peptides in the 1950s, but it was not until the late 1980s that the first copper peptide was incorporated into skin care.
 Even then, it was slow going until the beginning of the year 2000 when Palmitoyl Pentapeptide established a reputation as a non-irritating, comparable alternative to retinol for anti-aging.
 These peptides paved the way for other peptides to launch into a class of their own with functions above and beyond their first generation counterparts for collagen support.

 Peptides and Proteins in the Skin Skin aging involves a series of complex factors, which include:

+All these factors contribute to a loss of skin suppleness, firmness, smoothness, even tone and elasticity.
+The evolution of peptides may be the answer to addressing the aforementioned skin concerns, thus delaying signs of aging.
 Peptides are active chains of amino acids that make up proteins.
 Proteins are essential to every organism and partake in nearly every process within cells.
 They help regulate bodily functions, reduce inflammation and enhance antioxidant benefits.
 Once we understand the extensive role proteins play within the body, we can begin to grasp the value of peptides.
 With the evolution of technology, topically applied peptides are becoming even more effective at addressing skin issues.
 By applying certain topical peptides to your skin, you are in essence nourishing the skin with a protein diet that strengthens, nourishes and realigns the building blocks of the skin, allowing for a stronger, healthier foundation.

-Proteins in the skin come in many different forms and serve many different purposes.
+The Skin Proteins in the skin come in many different forms and serve many different purposes.
 The skin's surface is similar to a brick and mortar structure where the corneocytes (bricks) are attached to each other by desmosomes and held firmly in place by lipids (mortar).
 Many peptides are modified with a fatty acid component that allows them to be readily absorbed into the skin.

 Dermal Epidermal Junction (DEJ): The DEJ holds the skin together, improving its compactness, firmness and elasticity.
 It maintains skin cohesion and anchors the epidermis to the dermis.
 Imagine the skin as being a series of chain links.
 If just one of the links break, elasticity would decline and skin would begin to sag.